-I explained to Thornton that this was the twentieth cup of nun chai; a 17 year old boy named Tariq Ahmed Dar, who was killed in police custody on July 25, was the twentieth person to die in the conflict in Kashmir during the summer of 2010.
+This is the twentieth cup of nun chai.
+A 17-year-old boy named Tariq Ahmed Dar was killed in police custody on July 25.
+He was the twentieth person to die in the conflict in Kashmir during the summer of 2010.
 Thornton and I sat in silence.